Everest - lawlessness and the expedition industry

 It's a disgracefully inadequate response to credible allegations of assault, attempted murder and threatened murder.
 And of course it means absolutely nothing.

-The document was signed by Morro, Steck and Griffith, by a considerable number of Sherpas, and by several people who should have known better.
+The document was signed by Moro, Steck and Griffith, by a considerable number of Sherpas, and by several people who should have known better.
 They include Russell Brice (owner of Mountain Experience and founder of Himalayan Experience) and Garrett Madison (expedition leader, Alpine Ascents International).

 How could senior staff from substantial businesses possibly believe that they could sign a document like that, or allow others to do so?

 Two of the world's best-known mountaineers and an acclaimed mountaineering photographer have been marginalised and humiliated by a combination of crude violence and the silence and inaction of people from whom they might have expected support.
 What chance would anyone else – foreigner or local - stand in a similar situation?

 The episode may lead to new regulations in Nepal that increase the dominance that commercial expeditions already enjoy on Everest.
 In that case, the expedition industry will have benefited from the criminal violence of its employees.
 And the Sherpas, lashing out against their marginalisation, will have strengthened the hand of those who control their livelihoods.